How EMDR Therapy for Trauma Helps You Process Grief and Loss

 Grief isn’t just sadness.
 It’s a full-body, full-brain experience that can alter your sense of time, safety, and meaning.

 Let’s be clear: Grief doesn’t have an endpoint.
-You don’t get “over it.”
-You learn to live with it.
+You don’t simply “get over it.”
+Instead, you learn to live with it.

-But sometimes, you’re not just grieving the loss—you’re stuck in the trauma surrounding it.
+Sometimes, you’re not just grieving the loss; you’re stuck in the trauma surrounding it.
+This can include:

 The suddenness of the death